 Check out the newest addition to my collection of free spelling games.
 It’s the Train Game!
 Perfect for reviewing long a spelling patterns.

 The game was adapted from The Train Station Game, which is included in Words Their Way, by Bear, Invernizzi, Templeton, and Johnston.
-It follows the pattern of my most recent spelling game in this free series.

 I released the original version of this game almost two years ago.
 I’ve modified it so it’s a one page game and can also be printed in black and white.

 Here are the playing cards.
 See how they have words with three long a spelling patterns?
 You’ll find a-consonant-e, ai, and ay.
 Print two sets.

 Rules for play:

 1. Shuffle the cards.
 Deal five cards to each player, and place the rest underneath the game board.